How to Boil Eggs in Your Electric Kettle: A Quick Guide

 Add salt or vinegar.

-Add 1 tablespoon of salt or vinegar to help peel the shells more easily.
-I usually use salt but either will work.
+Add 1 tablespoon of salt or vinegar to help the shells peel more easily.
+I typically use salt, but either works!

 adding salt to electric kettle for easy peeling